OpenGATE/Gate/docs/sensitive_detector_concept.rst

    /systems/SPECThead/crystal/attachCrystalSD
    /gate/crystal/attachCrystalSD

-**In the case of a voxellized matrix:** Previous commands to attach sensitive detectors are used for the volumes created using the geometry commands of GATE (see Users Guide V7.2:Defining a geometry).
-In order to record the same information concerning the interactions occuring in a voxellized matrix, see Users Guide V7.2:Voxelized_Source_and_Phantom.
+**In the case of a voxellized matrix:** Previous commands to attach sensitive detectors are used for the volumes created using the geometry commands of GATE (see :ref:`defining_a_geometry-label`).
+In order to record the same information concerning the interactions occuring in a voxellized matrix, see :ref:`voxelized_source_and_phantom-label`.

-*last modification: 11/04/2019*
+*last modification: 16/04/2019*